|Home||Creation||Organization||Campaigns||The Names||In Memoriam||Monuments||Testimonies||Contact||Links||fr||nl|

 On August 20, the Armoured Car Squadron is transferred to the 6th Airborne Armoured Recce Regiment, due to the Brigade's advance being halted by numerous demolished bridges.
 The 6th Airborne Armoured Recce has been sorely tried since landing on D-Day and the commander of the regiment (Lt Col Godfrey STEWART) was overjoyed to have the Belgian Squadron available to resume the contact with the enemy in the direction of Dozule-Annebault.
 The rest of the Brigade is moved towards Auberville.

 August 21 at 1100hrs, Belgian troops enter Cabourg, on the Dives, though its bridges are destroyed.
 The colonel sites his tactical HQ there while the 1st Unit crosses the river using various means.
 The 1st Unit then pushes beyond Houlgate and moves on to Auberville where it collides with a strong German rearguard.
 A patrol from Lt JACOBS' section, guided by a French patriot, Lt LEFEVRE, is ambushed and is taken under fire by four machine guns.
-Five men are killed (Cpl BETBEZE and privates BECKAERT, JADON,GURHEM and DE BOECK) as well as the lieutenant LEFEVRE (testimony).
+Six men are killed (1 Sgt DEGROOTE, Cpl BETBEZE and privates BECKAERT, JADON,GURHEM and DE BOECK) as well as the lieutenant LEFEVRE (testimony).
 The chaplain DETHISE, who moved forward to help the dying and wounded, is wounded on his return and is later evacuated.
 During this time, the engineers work tirelessly, with the assistance of the local populace to establish a passage across the Dives.
 Some jeeps eventually succeed in crossing the river and succeed in bringing provisions to the advanced units.
 At 0700hrs, a message arrives from General GALE, the 6th Airborne's Commander: "Congratulations to your advance".
 In the evening, the attack is led by the 1st Unit which neutralizes the first enemy positions without support of artillery.
 In the night, this company, strengthened by elements of the 3rd MU and supported by the artillery resumes the attack.
 Again, the assault is completely successful and the Germans withdraw.

 Simultaneously, the Armoured Car Squadron advances further in the South.
 At 0600hrs, Goustainville, while the Squadron's Commander (Major de SELLIERS de MORANVILLE) gives his orders to the leaders of a Troop, the Recce Regiment's CO (Lt Col STEWART visits him and, addressing the group of Belgian officers says to them: "Gentlemen, in front of you Dozulé is on fire, Troarn still burns behind you, over there, on the left, another city burns, I do not know which.
 I ignore where is the enemy, you will find it well.
 Good luck".
 At around Noon, the Squadron finds the enemy's main line of resistance around Branville, Annebaut, La Chapelle and Hainfray.
 Some armoured cars are ordered to maintain observation posts (OPs) opposite the enemy positions.
 At about 1800hrs, The General asks the squadron's commander to verify Branville's occupation.
 Howver, the ground approaching Branville is dangerous for armoured cars.
 Nevertheless, Lt DEWANDRE moves with caution at the head of his troop and reaches the middle of the village where he surprises a large enemy detachment.
 Suddenly, Germans appear in all the houses' windows.
 All the armoured cars open fire, while in the north of the village the leading armoured car discovers an anti-tank gun emplacement.
 Lt DEWANDRE gives the order to pull out before the enemy recovers from his surprise.
 Weapons fire in alldirections.
 The road is covered with wounded and dead Germans.
 At 1915hrs, Lt DEWANDRE returns with the information.
 He is later awarded the British 'Military Cross' by Field Marshall MONTGOMERY in recognition of his actions.